haroldolivieri/sinapz-schoolnet/README.md

 Sinapz SchoolNet Dashboard

 # Stack
-React + Redux
+- React + Redux
-Redux-Saga
+- Redux-Saga
-Reselect
+- Reselect
-ReactRouter
+- ReactRouter
+- Material UI
-Jest for tests
+- Jest for tests

 # How to run
 Install the dependencies with `npm install`